tommyp/tommyp.org/src/routes/blog/the-safe.md

 Friends ask me _"How's the house going?"_ only to cut off my answer with the real question - _"What about the safe?"_

 As part of some DIY we got the front door lock changed.
-I ask the locksmith can he crack safes.
+I asked the locksmith can he crack safes.
 No, but he know's someone who can.

 WhatsApp messages go back and forward.
 Photos and explanations.

 Then, silence.

-He's stopped replying.
+He stopped replying.

 The mystery lived on.

 ## Breaking in

 So now it's August 2023.
 A Bank Holiday weekend.
 We're starting renovations on the downstairs.
 My mate Chris is our plumber and working on moving our boiler.
 I mention _The Safe_.
-It's next to our gas main, so he had a look while digging a trench out of our concrete underfloor.
+It's next to our gas main, so he had a look.

 > _"We'll have that out today"_